 In front of the newly lit sign, Mr. Route 66, Delvin Harbour and Mrs. Route 66 International, Esther C. Hollister.
 (Photo by the Desert Way, November 16, 2019.)

-Update: Sadly, Esther Hollister passed away unexpectedly on August 15, 2020 in Riverside, California.
+Update: Sadly, Esther Hollister passed away unexpectedly due to heat stroke on August 15, 2020 in Riverside, California.
 She was only 53 years old.
 RIP Esther, your smile and vibrant personality will be missed by many! https://www.gofundme.com/f/in-memory-of-esther-hollister

 There is no potable water in Amboy.
 However, you may purchase beverages and food at the mini mart and café at Roy’s gas station.
 Free clean restrooms are out back, guarded by a tall horse statue.